Rigidity of terminal simplices in persistent homology: Introduction

 \section{Introduction}

+Let $K$ be a finite simplicial complex.
+A \textbf{filtration function} assigns to each simplex in $K$ a unique real value, such that for each simplex, the values of its faces are lower than the value of the simplex.
+For each $r\in \R$ we define $K_r$ as the subcomplex of $K$ consisting of all the simplices whose values are at most $r$.
+The collection of subcomplexes $\{K_r\}_{r\in \R}$ connected by the natural inclusions $K_r \to K_{r'}$ for each $r \leq r'$ is called a filtration of $K$.

-Persistent homology \cite{EdelsZomo, EdelsHarer} is a parameterized version of homology, with the parameter arising from a filtration of a simplicial complex.
+Persistent homology \cite{EdelsZomo, EdelsHarer} is a parameterized version of homology, with the parameter arising from a filtration function of a simplicial complex.
+It is obtained by applying a homology to a filtration, which yields a collection of homology groups $\{H_n(K_r)\}_{r\in\R}$ and inclusion-induced maps between them.
 One of its fundamental features as compared to homology is stability \cite{EdelsMoro}.
-In particular, small perturbations of filtration functions induce small perturbations to the barcode and to the lifespans of homology elements.
-However, critical simplices and homology representatives of bars in a barcode of persistent homology cannot change continuously with arbitrary perturbations of filtration functions.
+In particular, small perturbations of filtration functions induce small perturbations to the lifespans (along parameter $r$) of homology classes.
+However, the terminal simplices and the corresponding homology representatives of persistent homology cannot change continuously with arbitrary perturbations of filtration functions.

-As simplices keep appearing in a filtration, non-trivial homology classes are appearing and terminating.
-A simplex terminating a homology class (i.e., identifying the class with the trivial class) is called a \textbf{terminal} critical simplex.
-A homology representative of a bounded bar (equivalently, a finite point in a persistence diagram) is obtained from the corresponding terminal simplex.
-As such, the terminal simplices allow us to localize and determine a geometric manifestation of bars.
-While finding a homology representative of a bar is by itself challenging \cite{Chao}, the fact that small perturbations of a filtration function may yield completely different terminal simplices results in unstable representatives.
+As simplices keep appearing in a filtration, non-trivial homology classes are either appearing (if the boundary of the added simplex is homologically trivial) or terminating.
+A simplex terminating a homology class (i.e., identifying the class with the trivial class) is called a \textbf{terminal} simplex.
+A corresponding homology representative, appearing at the first possible scale of the filtration, can be obtained from the boundary of the terminal simplex.
+As such, the terminal simplices allow us to localize and determine a geometric manifestation of homology terminating with the simplex.
+While finding a suitable homology representative in persistent homology is by itself challenging \cite{Chao}, the fact that small perturbations of a filtration function may yield completely different terminal simplices results in unstable representatives.
 There has been an attempt to circumvent this issue in practice \cite{Bub}.